 A budget is ultimately an estimate of income and expenses for a period of time, which sounds relatively simple in theory.
 In practice though, this is a little more challenging.
 The goal of a budget is to enable you to plan strategically for the future.
 It must be both realistic and attainable, whilst also holding true to the fact that it is an estimate.
 It’s no wonder that it takes considerable time to plan out a detailed budget.

 The way you put together your budget is likely to be influenced by the culture of your organisation.
 Some organisations may prefer to always be on target, whilst others are encouraged to spend all their budget through the “use it or lose it” approach.
 It will always be both an art and a challenge, as you try to balance various organisational needs within your means.
-As Marcia and Carissa stated, a lot of budgeting is about working well within your organisational culture and internal politics.
+A lot of budgeting is about working well within your organisational culture and internal politics.

 A big part of this is not making assumptions: